-In the figure to the right, we display total NEO compensation broken down by the variable and fixed portions and display the percentage of variable compensation per year.
-As illustrated, variable compensation made up 58% (\$1.72 million) of total NEO compensation of \$2.97 million in 2017, down from variable compensation of 67% in 2016 on a total compensation of \$3.59 million.
-While the fixed portion of total compensation has been relatively flat historically and versus the prior year, the variable portion was down as a percentage of total compensation due to the fact that less cash bonuses and stock based compensation were granted to NEOs in 2017.
-Therefore, salaries made up a larger percentage of total compensation in 2017 than in prior years.
+In the chart below (with numbers supporting on the following page) we display total NEO compensation broken down by the variable and fixed portions and display the percentage of variable compensation per year.
+As illustrated, variable compensation made up 55% (\$1.61 million) of total NEO compensation of \$2.93 million in 2018, down from variable compensation of 58% (\$1.72 million) in 2017 on a total compensation of \$2.97 million.
+While the fixed portion of total compensation has been relatively flat historically and versus the prior year, the variable portion was down as a percentage of total compensation due to the fact that no long-tem incentive compensation (granting of Options and RSUs) was paid in 2018 due to restrictions under the Corporation's Policies and the RSU Plan; the lack of an RSU grant and vesting of RSUS in 2018 was not performance based, and it is expected that the RSUs which were intended to be issued (and vested) in 2018 will be issued (and vested) in 2019.
+Bonuses were larger in 2018 vs 2017 due to a larger bonus pool available as a result of the increase in Total Cash Available for Distribution year over year as well as having the Compensation Period for 2018 cover 18 months.
+Due to the fact that no RSUs were granted in 2018, salaries made up a larger percentage of total compensation in 2018 than in prior years.

-The variable compensation Alaris NEO's receive consists of stock based compensation and a cash bonus, which is determined based on hitting the Total Cash Available for Distribution performance targets as mentioned on page 31 of this circular.
-The stock based compensation is derived by the value of the options and RSUs on issuance and isn't a true indicator of what the NEO will actually receive from the stock based compensation upon vesting or exercise, as applicable, as the Option and RSU value fluctuates with share price.
+The variable compensation Alaris NEO's receive consists of stock based compensation and a cash bonus, which is determined based on hitting the Total Cash Available for Distribution performance targets as mentioned on page 37 of this circular.

+The stock based compensation is derived by the value of the Options and RSUs on issuance and isn't a true indicator of what the NEO will actually receive from the stock based compensation upon vesting or exercise, as applicable, as the Option and RSU value fluctuates with Share price.
 Also, the RSUs have performance targets that need to be met in order to vest.

-Of the variable compensation component in 2017, 59% was performance based (bonus and RSUs) while the future value of the other 41% (options) is dependent upon the share price at the time of exercise.
-For example, in 2017 the portion attributable to option awards that have an exercise price of \$20.60 (16% out of the money as of the date of this circular) was \$704,635 of the total NEO compensation of \$2.97 million in 2017.
-In 2017 353,011 NEO options expired unexercised as they were out of the money and as of the record date all 2,242,364 options outstanding are out of the money.
-Alaris' compensation period runs from July 1 to June 30 of each year for determining the variable compensation portion of NEOs compensation package (stock based and cash bonuses).
+Of the variable compensation component in 2018, 100% was performance based (bonus) as no RSUs or Options were granted for 2018.
+It is expected that Alaris will grant approximately 190,000 RSUs to all employees in 2019 that were intended for the 2018 period but could not be granted due to restrictions under the Corporations policies as well as the RSU Plan.
+In 2019, it is expected that 666,299 options with an average exercise price of \$32.58 will expire out of the money and as of the record date all but 519,204 of the 2,242,364 options outstanding are out of the money.
+Alaris' compensation period for this years circular and for calculating variable compensation (stock and bonus) included July 1, 2017 to June 30, 2018 as well as the six month period from July 1, 2018 to December 31, 2018.
+After the Mercer Review the compensation period will run from January 1 to December 31 for future years.